-Prerequisites: Permission of the Education Department, and passage of all FTCE required for major.
+Prerequisite: Admission to the Education Department, approval of Intern Application, and passage of all FTCEs required for major.
 Student teaching requires one full semester of the student's senior year.
 No other courses may be taken during the internship without special permission of the Department.
-Elementary Education majors with a concentration in Exceptional Student Education will intern in both specialization areas.
+Elementary Education majors with a concentration in Exceptional Student Education or Deaf Education will intern in both specialization areas.